zaurelzo/Console-Editor/README.md

 # Console-Editor

--This project was done during my exchange semester in Indian Institute of Technology Delhi. <br/>
+-This project was done during my exchange semester at Indian Institute of Technology Delhi. <br/>
 The project was to design and Implement a console editor , something like nano editor in unix . <br/>
 This editor is implemented in c++, ncurses libray is used to handle keyboard events and  graphical interface.